 Falkenberg et al. (2017) investigated the effects of Avemectin on the reproductive life-stages of the Pacific oyster, Crassostrea gigas.
-The study assessed the effects of Avemectin on sperm motility, fertilisation success and larval development at 1000, 500, 100, 10 and 1 μ g/L. All three measures of oyster reproduction showed a statistically significant, negative dose-dependent response to Avemectin.
-Sperm motility was significantly reduced only at the highest tested concentration of Avemectin (1000 μ g/L), whereas fertilisation success was significantly reduced at the two highest Avemectin concentrations (500, 1000 μ g/L), and larval development was significantly reduced at 100 μ g/L, and completely inhibited at 500 and 1,000 μ g/L. The LOECs were 1000, 500, and 100 μ g/L for sperm motility, fertilization success, and larval development respectively.
-Dose-response curves produced EC50 estimates for sperm motility, fertilization success and larval development of 934, 1,076.26 and 140 μ g/L, respectively.
+The study assessed the effects of Avemectin on sperm motility, fertilisation success and larval development at 1000, 500, 100, 10 and 1 $\mu$ g/L. All three measures of oyster reproduction showed a statistically significant, negative dose-dependent response to Avemectin.
+Sperm motility was significantly reduced only at the highest tested concentration of Avemectin (1000 $\mu$ g/L), whereas fertilisation success was significantly reduced at the two highest Avemectin concentrations (500, 1000 $\mu$ g/L), and larval development was significantly reduced at 100 $\mu$ g/L, and completely inhibited at 500 and 1,000 $\mu$ g/L. The LOECs were 1000, 500, and 100 $\mu$ g/L for sperm motility, fertilization success, and larval development, respectively.
+Dose-response curves produced EC50 estimates for sperm motility, fertilization success and larval development of 934, 1,076.26 and 140 $\mu$ g/L, respectively.

 Garcia et al. (2014) investigated the toxicity of two pyrethroids (Resmethrin and Permethrin), an organophosphate (Naled), and a juvenile growth hormone mimic (Methoprene) on Crassostrea virginica, during acute and chronic exposure periods.
 Acute (96-hour) exposures were used to monitor larvae mortality at concentrations between 0.12 and 10 mg/l.
 For larval oysters, Naled, Permethrin, and Resmethrin concentrations at 3.33 mg/L caused significant mortality compared to the control.
-Naled exposure caused 38% mortality at 3.33 mg/L and 57 % mortality at 10 mg/L. Permethrin and Resmethrin exposures caused 14% mortality at 3.33 mg/L and approximately 32% mortality at 10 mg/L. Mortality at the highest Methoprene concentration tested (10 mg/L) was 11%.
-The 96-hour LC50 value determined for Naled was 8.26 mg/L. Acute (96-hour) and chronic exposures (21-day) were used to monitor the mortality of juvenile oysters exposed to the contaminants.
-There was a significant increase in mortality from the acute exposures, compared to the control.
-Naled exposure caused 24% mortality at 5 mg/L and 81% mortality at 10 mg/L. No significant mortality occurred with acute exposure to Permethrin, Resmethrin, or Methoprene at any of the concentrations tested.
+Naled exposure caused 38% mortality at 3.33 mg/L and 57% mortality at 10 mg/L. Permethrin and Resmethrin exposures caused 14% mortality at 3.33 mg/L and approximately 32% mortality at 10 mg/L. Mortality at the highest Methoprene concentration tested (10 mg/L) was 11%.
+The 96-hour LC50 value determined for Naled was 8.26 mg/L. Acute (96-hour) and chronic exposures (21-day) were used to monitor the mortality from the acute exposures, compared to the control.
+Naled exposure caused 24% mortality at 5 mg/L and 81% mortality at 10 mg/L. No significant mortality occurred with acute exposure to Permethrin, exposure to the concentration tested.